 - What are the primary assumptions of the project (features/performance/upgrades/security)

 - Does the app already exist?
 If so, how old it is?

 - Describe any work that has already been done towards the project.

 - Is the app already live?
 Is there any user base using the app or related?

 - What outcome will make this project successful?

 Note: At the end of the workshop day, you might be surprised to find that some of that has completely changed!

 Our experience: it is quite common that after defining real product objectives, the partner decides to build different products or functionality than originally envisioned.
 This major shift is often dictated by a new, fresh perspective on the product.
 Result?
 Software addressing the core problem, more efficient or cheaper solution.
 At the end of the day – our goal is to achieve specific results, not to build a bunch of code.
-You can find more cases of pivots made after workshops in our portfolio.
+You can find more cases of pivots made after product discovery workshops in our portfolio.

 Natural continuation of the previous stage.
 It is no brainer that we need something to follow the actual effectiveness of the designed solution.
 The next step is to set some goals in order to benchmark expected results, with genuine value delivered.
 Usually, after we defined the business goals, the sketchy indicators come pretty effortlessly.
 However, try to be as specific as possible – take into consideration all the potential indicators.
-For example – if you create a newsfeed app for your employee, the very basic target would be:
+For example – if you create a newsfeed app for your employee, the very basic product goal would be:

 – 80% of employees download the app.